 Follow these instructions to set up the C Development Tool for myRIO.
-Clicking on hyperlinks opens the appropriate websites in your browser.
+Clicking on a blue hyperlinks opens the appropriate websites in your browser.1

 - 1. Download and install LabVIEW 2015 myRIO Toolkit.
-(2700 Mb) - For Native Windows 8 or 10: Download myRIOToolkit2015.
+(2700 Mb) - For Native Windows 8 or 10: Download from myRIOToolkit2015.
 Mount disk image.
 Then run setup.exe. - For Native Windows 7: Download from myRIOToolkit2015.
 You may need a means of mounting the .iso disk image.
 For example, use Virtual CloneDrive to mount the .iso disk image files as a virtual CD-ROM drive.
-Then run setup.exe. - For Virtual Windows 7, 8, or 10 under Parallels: Download myRIOToolkit2015 under OS X. From Parallels, Devices CD/DVD Connect Image... and mount the disk image.
+Then run setup.exe. - For Virtual Windows 7, 8, or 10 under Parallels: Download from myRIOToolkit2015 under OS X. From Parallels, Devices-CD/DVD-Connect Image... mount the disk image.
 Then run setup.exe. - 2.
 Install Java.
 Visit the Java website GetJava to download Java.
 (17 Mb) Use Internet Explorer, not Microsoft Edge. - 3.
 Install the C/C++ Development Tools for NI Linux Real-Time 2014, Eclipse Edition.
 Visit this link Eclipse2014 to download and install Eclipse.
-(260 Mb)

-- 4. Project templates have been prepared for each of the ME 477 laboratory exercises.
+(260 Mb) - 4.
+Project templates have been prepared for each of the nine ME 477 laboratory exercises.
 Visit the ME 477 website Resources Page to download the ME477 myRIO support 2018 archive.
 Remember where you put this archive, but do not unzip.
 (2 Mb) - 5.
 Eclipse uses Launch Configurations to specify how the project will be deployed and run on the myRIO.

-Visit the ME 477 website Resources Page to download the

-ME 477 Launch Configurations archive.
+Visit the ME 477 website Resources Page to download the ME 477 Launch Configurations archive.
 Unzip into folder LaunchConfig477 (40 kb).
-Remember where you put the folder.

-- 6. Add the compiler path to the system environment variables. - a.
+Remember where you put the folder. - 6.
+Add the compiler path to the system environment variables. - a.
 Visit the ME 477 website Resources Page.
-64-bit compiler path file, select and copy with ctrl+C the contents. - b.
-In the Windows Control Panel, select System and Security System Advanced system settings to display the System Properties dialog box. - c.
+Open the $\underline{64\text{-bit compiler path}}$ file, select and copy (ctrl-c) the contents. - b.
+In the Windows Control Panel, select System and Security \rightarrow System \rightarrow Advanced system settings to display the System Properties dialog box. - c.
 Click Environment Variables to display the Environment Variables dialog box. - d.
 Select PATH in the User variables group box and click Edit.
 If PATH does not exist, click New to create it. - e.
-Click New and paste with ctrl + V the compiler path to the end of Variable value (separated by the ; character).
+Click New and paste (ctrl-v) the compiler path to Variable value.
 Be certain that there are no extra spaces in the path. - 7.
 Click OK to close the dialog box and save changes.